jitsi/jitsi-videobridge/doc/web-sockets.md

 Make sure that the URL is correct, and that your infrastructure routes it to the correct jitsi-videobridge instance.
 Finally, check the `Network` tab in the Chrome dev console and look for requests to this URL.
-You should see some requests every few seconds, and they should be successful.
+You should see a websocket opened to this URL, and messages exchanged every few seconds.